jv-albuquerque/micro-games-platform/README.md

 * New Enemy: Add a new enemy with a diferent behavior.
 * ~~Chackpoint~~: Add a checkpoint system, when the player dies the player go back to the last checkpoint.
 * ~~Trampoline~~: Add a object in the scene with the function of a trampoline, when the player jumps on, he will be launched up.
-* Power-ups spawner: Add a spawn system of power-ups.
+* ~~Power-ups spawner~~: Add a spawn system of power-ups.
 Need to be at least 3 differents power-ups that appear in differents specifics places in the scene.
 	* ~~Star~~: the player becomes immortal to the monsters and kills them by touching.
 	* ~~Feather~~: Create the ability of double jump.
-	* Zero Gravity: Decrese the gravity scale.
+	* ~~Zero Gravity~~: Decrese the gravity scale.
 * Mobile Controls: A simple control for mobile, just to the player be able to walk and to jump.

 ## Authors